ASTMH Annual Meeting 2025

 - Service

-that it was immediately clear that the conventional approach of passively
+immediately clear that the conventional approach of passively waiting for

-waiting for patients to seek out treatment “would not work” for a situation
+patients to seek out treatment would not work for a situation that required

-that required quickly reaching millions of people infected with HIV.
-Instead,
+quickly reaching millions of people infected with HIV.
+Instead, there was a

 - Science

-said the push to move “rapidly from discovery to implementation” is one of the
+move “rapidly from discovery to implementation” is one of the hallmarks of the

-hallmarks of the fight against HIV.
-She noted that this commitment was manifest
+fight against HIV, Dr. El-Sadr said.
+She noted that this commitment was

 pre-exposure prophylaxis (PrEP); the awareness that, by reducing viral loads, treatment